PedroCristo/portfolio_project_1/README.md

 # Introduction
 Project milestone 1 for Code Institute Full-stack development program: HTML/CSS Essentials

-This project is to create a Front End website for a Travel Company.
+This projectis is a Front End website for a Travel Company.
 A businessâ€™s online presence, regardless of industry, can have a massive impact on its success.
-The main purpose is to show the users, the company and promote the brand to a new clients, displaying tours around the world and interactive with a user throughout a contact form and social media.
+The main purpose is to show the users the company and promote the brand to a new clients, displaying  package holidays and interactive with a user throughout a contact form and social media.

 [Live Project Here](https://pedrocristo.github.io/portfolio_project_1/index.html)